 Authentic English Games for Language Practice

-Along with the educational games we just covered, you can also use authentic games that native English speakers play.
+Along with the English word games we just covered, you can also use authentic games that native English speakers play.

 And since many of these games have multiplayer options with text and voice chat, having English conversations with your friends is easier than ever.

-We’ll start off with a popular language-focused board game, then three exciting video games that English speakers love.
+We’ll start off with a popular language-focused board game, then four exciting video games that English speakers love.

 As you play online, you can chat with the other players.
 Just type messages in the chat space to the right of the Scrabble board.

-And remember, Scrabble can get very challenging towards the end, even for native English speakers.
-So don’t become frustrated if you struggle to make a word and have to pass on a turn.
+And remember, “Scrabble” can get very challenging toward the end, even for native English speakers, so don’t become frustrated if you struggle to make a word and have to pass on a turn.
 It happens to all of us!

-- Becoming more accustomed to speakers who naturally talk quickly or slowly
+- Becoming more accustomed (used to) to speakers who naturally talk quickly or slowly.

 If your friends already have a Discord channel, simply ask them for the address to join.
 Otherwise, you can create your own by downloading the program and following the easy-to-understand instructions and then link them to your chatroom.